okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 ### Handle the callback from Okta

 After Okta authenticates a user, they're redirected back to your application via the callback route that you define.
-When Okta redirects back, the URL query string contains a short lived code that is exchanged for a token.
+When Okta redirects back, the URL query string contains a short-lived code that is exchanged for a token.
 The SDK does this for you with its callback component.

 <StackSnippet snippet="handlecallback" />

 ### Get info about the user

 After the user signs in, Okta returns some of their profile information to your app (see [/userinfo response example](/docs/reference/api/oidc/#response-example-success-6)).
-This information can be used to update your UI, for example to show the customer’s name.
+This information can be used to update your UI, for example to show the customer's name.

 The default profile items (called "claims") returned by Okta include the user's email address, name, and preferred username.
 The claims you see may differ depending on what scopes your app has requested (see [Configure packages](#configure-packages)).

 <StackSnippet snippet="getuserinfo" />

+<br>To get user information beyond the default profile claims, you can call the [/userinfo endpoint](/docs/reference/api/oidc/#userinfo), or call the `getUser()` method in `OktaAuth`.

 ## Sign in a user